1. The advantages of renting

 - Will there be a fixed term in the tenancy and, if so, for how long?
 Is the tenancy extendable after the fixed term has ended?

 Following new Dutch laws, the agents commission is paid by the home owner when the house is rented to a private person.
-Renters do not pay commission to the agent for finding them a rental home unless the rent is in the name of a company.
+Renters do not pay commission to the agent for finding them a rental home.

 6. Things to do before moving in or out